bukt0r/rsschool-cv/cv.md

 * **Telegram:** [@vufimtsev](https://t.me/vufimtsev)
 * **GitHub:** [@bukt0r](https://github.com/bukt0r)
 ### About me:
-I am honest, responsible and friendly.
-My strengths are stress resistance, the ability to work in a team and find a common language with people.
-Work experience is absent.
-I like to study and get new skills.
+I am responsible and diligent.
+My strengths are discipline and the ability to work in a team.
+No work experience, but I like to learn and gain new skills.
 ### Skills:
 * HTML & CSS
   * BEM